NxNiki/neuroconv/docs/user_guide/temporal_alignment.rst

 Extracting synchronization signal
 ---------------------------------

-Synchronization is often received achieved through sending synchronization signals from one acquisition system to another.
+Synchronization is often achieved through sending synchronization signals from one acquisition system to another.
 NeuroConv has some convenience methods for extracting times from TTL pulse signals.
 See the functions :py:func:`~.tools.signal_processing.get_rising_frames_from_ttl` and :py:func:`~.tools.signal_processing.get_falling_frames_from_ttl`.
 See also the convenience method